NisalSP9/Spring-Boot-MySQL-Core/README.md

 # Spring-Boot-MySQL-Demo

-#### This is a sample spring boot project work with Mysql database.
+#### This is a sample spring boot project work with Mysql database created using Gradle.

 ##### To get started :